 She becomes a most unusual nanny to Jane, Michael, and the twins.
 Who else but Mary Poppins can slide up banisters, pull an entire armchair out of an empty carpetbag, and make a dose of medicine taste like delicious lime-juice cordial?
 A day with Mary Poppins is a day of magic and make-believe come to life!

-I read this book before we headed over, and really enjoyed it!
+I read this book before we headed over to London, and really enjoyed it!
 It will take you all around London and is a fun way to “see” the city!
+This is one of the Middle-Grade books set in London is a great mystery your kids will enjoy!

 Ted and Kat watched their cousin Salim board the London Eye, but after half an hour it landed and everyone trooped off—except Salim.
 Where could he have gone?
 How on earth could he have disappeared into thin air?